ELeeAstro/mini_chem/README.md

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

-The branch 'multi_threading' contains the threadsafe code, suitable for GCM modelling that make use of OpenMP.
+The src_mini_chem_mp directory contains threadsafe code, suitable for GCM modelling that make use of OpenMP.
 We recommend using the source files from this branch as the production methods inside the GCM model, with or without OpenMP.

 ## mini_chem.nml